 J.D./M.A. in Atlantic History & Politics Dual Degree

 The MU College of Arts & Science, Kinder Institute on Constitutional Democracy, and MU School of Law now offer an integrated dual degree program in which students may obtain both an M.A. in Atlantic History & Politics and a J.D. from the School of Law.
-The deadline to apply to be a part of the 2021-22 J.D./M.A. cohort is April 5, 2021.
+Applications for the M.A./J.D. dual degree program will open in Fall 2021.

 Students who enroll in the J.D./M.A. in Atlantic History & Politics dual degree will enjoy the strengths of two outstanding programs at the University of Missouri.
 The School of Law offers students rigorous study in the theory and practice of law, with a student-faculty ratio that provides multiple opportunities for faculty engagement, while the M.A. allows students to examine the connections and conflicts among the diverse peoples of the Atlantic basin, including the Americas, Africa, and Europe, from the dawn of European empires, through the age of nation-states, and into the more recent “American Century.”
 The M.A. also includes a month-long study abroad program at University of Oxford (Corpus Christi College), through which students earn the first nine credit hours required to complete the degree, and an opportunity to participate in the rich intellectual life of the Kinder Institute on Constitutional Democracy.